hackatbrown/website-workshop/README.md

 And for the react example just go to [localhost:8000/compiled-templates/react-example.html](http://http://localhost:8000/compiled-templates/react-example.html)

 ### Server - Flask ###
-This is a little bit more complicated, but it gives you access to the pages above + a real server that you can deploy to the internet.
+This is a little bit more complicated, but it gives you access to the pages above + a real server with backend logic + jinja2 templating.
 [*Flask*](http://flask.pocoo.org/) is a lightweight Python server similar to the one we used for hackatbrown.
 In order to get started, run
 ```
 sudo pip install flask